thegworld/gtx-browser/services/metrics/ukm_api.md

 ## Local Testing

-Build Chromium and run it with flags `--force-enable-metrics-reporting --metrics-upload-interval=N`.
+Build GTx Browser and run it with flags `--force-enable-metrics-reporting --metrics-upload-interval=N`.
 The first flag overrides metrics collection to be ON.
 The second flag means that locally collected metrics will be populated in a UKM report and uploaded every `N` seconds; You may want some small `N` if you are interested in seeing this behavior.

 Then in the browser, go to `chrome://settings/syncSetup` and toggle "Make searches and browsing better" to be ON.
 If you're unabled to do this, you can pass the command line flag `--force-msbb-setting-on-for-ukm` instead.